RTMecha/BetterLegacy/snapshots.md

 - Added forLoop and continue modifiers.
 These allow you to run the next set of modifiers up until a return modifier a certain amount of times.
 - Added getParsedString modifier.
 This returns a string with specific values replaced.
 - Added getSplitStringAt and getSplitStringCount modifiers.
 These return a value in a separated string.
+- Added createCheckpoint and resetCheckpoint modifiers.
+These modify the active checkpoint.
 - Added playerCount to math evaluation variables.
+- Added activeCheckpointTime to math evaluation variables.
 - Added X and Y values to playerBoost modifiers.
 This forces the player to boost in a specific direction.
 The values can be left empty to not force that value onto the boost.

+### Example Companion
+- Added Config Manager > Companion > Behavior > Can Leave setting.
+This controls if Example should randomly leave if he's bored or not.

 ## Changes
 ### Core